expo/expo/packages/expo-notifications/README.md

 ## Push Notifications

 Currently, there are two ways of sending push notifications (with or without Expo servers).
 Expo simplifies the process of sending and testing notifications.
-You can send one notification and access the multiple platforms at once.
+You can send one notification and access multiple platforms at once.
 However, if you don't want to use Expo as a middleman you can use `Firebase Cloud Messaging` on Android and `Apple Push Notification service` on iOS.
 Expo uses those services under the hood so regardless of choosing Expo you need to go through following configuration steps:

 ### Android